Argentine humour: Literary humour

 Humour can be found in the works of some of Argentina's best-known writers.
 For example, Jorge Luis Borges was known for his dry, sometimes dark, humour.
 He begins his story "The Dread Redeemer Lazarus Morrell" by describing Bartolomé de las Casas as having taken pity on the natives suffering and dying in the mines of the Antilles, thereby leading the Spanish government to relieve their suffering by importing African slaves to suffer and die in the mines of the Antilles.
 His one-paragraph short story "On Accuracy in Science", probably inspired by a remark of Lewis Carroll's, imagines a map drawn at 1:1 scale, so that it covers the entire country that it illustrates.
 Borges and another of the country's leading writers, Adolfo Bioy Casares, created the pseudonymous H. Bustos Domecq, under whose name they wrote, among other things, comic detective fiction.

 Theatre and Stand-up comedy

 Numerous comedy theatre actors earned renown among Argentine audiences over the years, including Florencio Parravicini, José Marrone, Pepe Biondi, Niní Marshall, Juan Carlos Altavista, Antonio Gasalla, and others.
 Well-known Argentine stand-up comics include Enrique Pinti and Luis Landriscina.

 Musical comedy

 Established in 1967, Les Luthiers is the nation's best-known musical troupe, and are known for inventing many of their instruments.
 Midachi, a musical comedy trio established in 1983, was also popular both on stage and on television.

+Sex comedies

+Argentine sex comedy films have been popular since the 1960s.